Megaton Man: X-Ray Boy

-There were two incarnations of X-Ray Boy.
-The existing one (Larry Barton) lives in Livonia, Michigan.
-He is Megaton Man's sidekick, and has a robotic arm.
-His x-ray vision derives from his oversized glasses.
-When he sent off for a pair of x-ray glasses in an advertisement, he was given real x-ray glasses accidentally released by the Pentagon.
-The powerful vision burnt his left arm off (hence his cybernetic new arm).
-When asked to give up the goggles, Larry didn't need them, as the powers had fused into his eyes, giving them a green color.
-His schoolfriends now have the goggles, as the Pentagon Representatives were accidentally killed by X-Ray Boys' powers.
-The current X-Ray Boy is a member of the VW Gang.
+There are two incarnations of X-Ray Boy.
+The first, Larry Barton, is Megaton Man's sidekick and possesses X-ray vision derives from his oversized glasses.
+His powers inadvertently burnt his left arm off, resulting in him using a prosthetic.
+When asked to give up the goggles, Larry agreed, as he had gained the goggles' powers innately.

 The 1980s X-Ray Boy was Preston Percy.
 Hurt by being dropped at a young age, he became evil and formed a group of supervillains known as the Tomb Team.
 Both versions of X-Ray Boy are heavy smokers.

 Yarn Man

-Yarn Man (AKA: Bing Gloom) was a member of the Megatropolis Quartet, but is now part of the VW Gang.
-Yarn Man is so-called because his entire body is made from yarn.
+Yarn Man (Bing Gloom) was a member of the Megatropolis Quartet, but is now part of the VW Gang.
+Yarn Man is so-called because his entire body is made of yarn.
 Unlike other members of the VW Gang, Yarn Man is the only other superhero who has his own sidekick (Kozmik Kat) and his own personal foe, Irving the Living Cactus (see below).
-The character of Yarn Man seems very similar to The Thing from the Fantastic Four.
-He was based on Spooner, a real life crocheted man from Ann Arbor.

 The Phantom Jungle Girl

 Donna Blank works as an activist in Detroit, Michigan, but when trouble strikes, she becomes The Phantom Jungle Girl.
 A long-time ally of Megaton Man, she is also known for discovering the secret of Preston Percy and the Tomb Team.

-The Phantom Jungle Girl has also made appearances alongside another superhero called The Tick, a superhero similar in design to Megaton Man.
 Her boyfriend is the Meddler, a living corpse dedicated to defending Detroit.

-There was also an incarnation of The Phantom Jungle Girl from the 1950s, known as The '50s Jungle Girl, and the mother of the current incarnation, who took up the mantle in later days.

 Cowboy Gorilla

 A talking gorilla from the state of Texas, Cowboy Gorilla was the fourth member of the Megatropolis Quartet.
-Since the group disbanded, he continues to aid Megaton Man frequently as part of the VW Gang, but has never got on with Yarn Man.
+Since the group disbanded, he continues to aid Megaton Man frequently as part of the VW Gang.